owncloud/moodle-repository_ocis/README.md

      - copy / clone the code of the repository into the `repository/ocis` folder of your moodle installation
      - run `composer install` inside of the `repository/ocis` folder
 3. Login to moodle as "admin"
-4. If you run ocis on `localhost` or any local IP address go to the "HTTP security" page ("Site administration" > "Server" > "HTTP security") and delete the IP address and host-name you are using from the "cURL blocked hosts list" list
+4. If you run ocis on `localhost` or any local IP address go to the "HTTP security" page ("Site administration" > "General" > "Security" > "HTTP security") and delete the IP address and host-name you are using from the "cURL blocked hosts list" list
-5. If you run ocis on any port other than `443` go to the "HTTP security" page ("Site administration" > "Server" > "HTTP security") and add the port you are using to the "cURL allowed ports list" list
+5. If you run ocis on any port other than `443` go to the "HTTP security" page ("Site administration" > "General" > "Security" > "HTTP security") and add the port you are using to the "cURL allowed ports list" list
 6. Go to the "OAuth 2 services" page ("Site administration" > "Server" > "OAuth 2 services")
 7. Create a new "Custom" service
    1. Choose any name you like